shawmanz32na/liferay-jndi-example/Readme.md

 # Liferay JNDI Example

-This repository shows how to use an external JNDI datasource in Liferay 7.4 GA125.
+This repository shows how to use an external JNDI datasource in Liferay 7.1.3 GA4.

+The workspace was initialized using `blade init -v portal-7.1-ga4` and then slightly modified to configure a JNDI Resource for PostgreSQL database connections.
+The provided `com.liferay.jndi.example` modules were generated using `blade create -t service-builder -p com.liferay.jndi.example com.liferay.jndi.example` and then `blade gw buildService`.

 It is completely self-contained.

+_NOTE: The example Service Builder modules do not currently compile, although they are purely Liferay-generated code in a default Liferay Workspace._

 ## Steps to Build